nwokehenry90/aws-lab-orchestrator/README.md

 - Remember to clean up resources in your AWS account to avoid unnecessary charges.

 ## Acknowledgements
-- Original project idea by [Your Friend's Name].
+- Original project idea by Fadil Oderinu. (https://www.linkedin.com/in/foderinu/)
-- Flask app and automation logic by [Your Name].
+- Flask app and automation logic by Henry Nwoke. (https://www.linkedin.com/in/nwokehenry90/)

 ## License
 MIT License